rupertford/melody/docs/installation.rst

    >>>

 There is also a test suite, written to use pytest, that can be used to test the installation.
+Note, the tests are not included in the pip installation procedure.
 If you do not have pytest you can install it using ``pip install pytest``.
 ::